 Effects of cyberbullying on kids

-- 37% have been developed depression
+- 37% have developed depression

-- 26% have got suicidal thoughts in mind
+- 26% have suicidal thoughts in mind

 - 26% have removed their social media profiles